elopio/docs/source/includes/_transactionAPI.md

 #### **Returns:**

 * (boolean) `true` if the REP was successfully withdrawn from the Dispute Crowdsourcer without any errors, or `false` otherwise.
-(NOTE: The return value cannot be obtained reliably when calling externally.)

 Fee Window Tx API
 -----------------